-This essay is about “What is HDR” and reviewed the top 5 picks of the best HDR photo editor software, read on and select the most suitable for your HDR photography processing.
+Summary: This article is about “What is HDR” and reviews the top 5 choices of the best HDR software for Mac and Windows, read on and choose the best HDR photography processing for you.

 What is HDR Photography Processing?

-When it comes to landscape photography, light balance is one of the most challenging difficulties to overcome.
+When it comes to landscape photography, light balance is one of the most difficult challenges to overcome.
 Professional photographers take multiple shots of the same scene with varying shutter speed combinations to produce images with different brightness levels.
 Once done, they merged the images together to create a perfect image with the right balance of light and dark.
-This is called the HDR (High Dynamic Range) processing method where multiple images are stitched together in an HDR image editor, it can provide an entire palette of colors that the human eye can see – something that most single exposures simply cannot do.
+This is called the HDR (High Dynamic Range) processing, and in the HDR image editor, it can provide an entire palette of colors that the human eye can see – something that most single exposures simply cannot do.

-HDR is the range or distance between the brightest light and the darkest darkness.
+HDR refers to the range or distance between the brightest light and the darkest darkness.
 In photography, HDR will mean the amount of light and darkness that the camera can capture.
 Most modern cameras and smartphones have a built-in HDR feature that automatically adjusts the light as the image is captured.
-However, true HDR photography is a systematic process where you take multiple photos in “auto bracketing mode” or “auto exposure mode” and then run them through HDR photo editing software to merge the different files into a final HDR file that balances the different exposure levels.
+However, true HDR photography is a systematic process where you take multiple shots in “Auto Bracketing Mode” or “Auto Exposure Mode” and then process them through HDR photo editing software to merge the different files into a final HDR file, balance different exposure levels.